-5) BUGLM Elections
+5) Acute Care Labour Management Committees Elections

-- The composition of BUGLM shall be defined under the collective agreement. - Term of Office for BUGLM Committee representatives shall be two (2) years.
-A representative may serve consecutive terms. - The Union representatives and the alternates to the BUGLM Committee will be elected at a meeting called for that purpose or as directed by the Board of Directors.
+- The composition of the NSHA Zone Labour Management Committee (ZLMC) and the IWK Labour Management Committee (IWK LMC) shall be defined under the Collective Agreement. - Term of Office for NSNU ZLMC/IWK LMC representatives shall be two (2) years.
+A representative may serve consecutive terms. - The Union representatives and the alternates to the ZLMC/IWK LMC will be elected at a meeting called for that purpose or as directed by the Board of Directors.